 CCHA shall have the following officers: two Co-Chairs, a Secretary, a Treasurer, a Collaborative Applicant, and a Facilitator.
-These officers shall perform the duties prescribed in these Standing Rules.
-Officers, other than the Collaborative Applicant, shall be elected biennially by the Voting Members of the Alliance and officers shall each serve a two-year term.
+These officers comprise the Executive sub-Committee and shall perform the duties prescribed in these Standing Rules.
+Officers, other than the Collaborative Applicant, shall be elected biennially as outlined in Article VII, Section 3 by the Voting Members of the Alliance and officers shall each serve in accordance with Article VII, Section 3.a two year term.
 The Collaborative Applicant shall be selected as set forth in Article VII, Section 1.